-- 2. Obstacles and Speed
+- 2.1.
+Four Year Olds no change.

 - 2.1.
 Five year olds no change.

 - 2.2.
 Six year olds no change.

 - 2.3.
 Seven Year olds no change.

-2. Starting Order
+Starting Order

 The starting order is in reverse order to the penalties incurred in the first and second competitions.
 Horses with equality of penalties retain the same starting order as in the first competition.